eh-san/mmap-csv/README.md

 |    ...    |    ...    |
 | 18726855  |   6869    |

+## Processing and Output

-we want to check if any of the IDs in the `id.csv` file match the IDs in any `input-yy-mm-dd.csv` files and we want to get the last duration and also the long duration of that specific ID.
+The application matches the IDs in `id.csv` with those in `input-yy-mm-dd.csv` files, retrieving the last duration and the longest duration for each specific ID.
+The results are then consolidated into an `output.csv` file.

-and finally, we create an `output.csv` file containing the id, last duration, and long duration.
-(NOTE: please attend to the id 10000009)

-for example the `output.csv` would be something like this:
+### Example Output (output.csv)

 |    id     |                              last-durations                               |                             longest-durations                             |
 |:--------: |:------------------------------------------------------------------------: |:------------------------------------------------------------------------: |